weliem/blessed-bluez/README.md

 public void scanForPeripheralsWithAddresses(String[] peripheralAddresses)
 ```

 They all work in the same way and take an array of either service UUIDs, peripheral names or mac addresses.
-So in order to setup a scan for a device with the Bloodpressure service and connect to it, you do:
+So in order to set up a scan for a device with the Bloodpressure service and connect to it, you do:

 ```java
 private final BluetoothCentralManagerCallback bluetoothCentralManagerCallback = new BluetoothCentralManagerCallback() {